Executive Dysfunction and Fitness: Making Exercise Work for Your Neurodivergent Brain

 Remember that even thinking about making a change is progress.
 Planning to go to the gym is progress.
 Making it to the parking lot is progress.

-By understanding your brain's unique needs and working with them rather than against them, you can build a fitness routine that works for you - not despite your neurodivergence, but in harmony with it.
+By understanding your brain's unique needs and working with them rather than against them, you can build a fitness routine that works for you, not despite your neurodivergence, but in harmony with it.

 What executive function challenges impact your fitness journey?
-Share in the our community and connect with others who understand.
+Share in our community and connect with others who understand.

 Previous